chensokolovsky/llef/README.md

   <img src="assets/new_llef.png" alt="llef new"/>
 </p>

 Changes are not on the main branch, see the ui_layout branch.
-From this point on this is the original README.
+Also checkout external_stream branch (and the readme) if you want to stream the output via a socket From this point on this is the original README.

 ---